 The process I used to refer to as a ‘crock-pot in my mind…with thoughts simmering until they were done’, actually has some solid neuroscience behind it.
 But for me it is simply a way of ‘processing my day’ and be at peace with myself.
 So I too can enjoy life more abundantly!

 It has been years now.
-5 years to be specific.
 The sleep battle goes on, now with the baby boy.
-And my reflective conversation with myself also sticked around.
+And my reflective conversation with myself also stuck around.
 Occasionally I doze off too.
 Maybe it is my age or whatever.
 Maybe it is the weight of responsibilities I carry with me.
 Good solid doze is good.
 But that time to step back and think about my day in the context of a bigger picture is priceless.
 It gives me time to concentrate on those small wishes, that one day would result in big things.

 As I would carefully lay each day to rest (alongside my human monsters) and once I’ve processed it, discovered what I need to learn, savored the joyful moments and making memories and massaged the things that need to change, then I felt free to let the things in the day go that need to be let go such as frustrations, and keep those that are worth keeping.
 Now, it doesn’t work 100%, some things are hidden too deep.
 But it is like closing the chapter on negative thinking and keeping the positive, but deliberately focusing on it.

 As a result – all these magnificent (and not so much) ideas were popping in my head.
 One of those ideas was to elevate entrepreneurship among vet professionals.